Did you run out of kerosene and wonder if you can use diesel in your heater?

 Any diesel fuel will work in a kerosene heater.
 However, the type of diesel you use could affect performance.

-You want to use either #1 diesel in your heater or ULSD heating oil as a general rule.
+Generally, you want to use either #1 diesel or ULSD heating oil in your heater.
 It doesn’t matter whether it is dyed red or not, but red diesel is taxed less and thus cheaper than clear diesel.

 This type of diesel is very close to kerosene.
-The paraffin wax has been removed, so it burns cleaner than diesel #2.
+The paraffin wax has been removed and burns cleaner than diesel #2.
 It is more viscose than #2 diesel, so it draws up the wick better and is less likely to have gelling problems in cold weather.

 Red Dyed Diesel